mcspronko/magento2-module-reader/README.md

 Once configuration is provided, create Action Controller in the _Vendor\PackageName\Magento\Controller_ directory.
 The _\Magento\Framework\App\FrontController_ class will match route and pass execution to an Action Controller.

+# Contributions
+Feel free to use this repository in your projects, create pull requests and most important is to provide feedback on further improvements.